 Our suggestion: Being more intentional with any communication will help mitigate this shift.
-Instead of reacting in real-time to debates or topics that are not time-sensitive, organizations should encourage employees to gather and refine their thoughts in writing, allowing those in other time zones to catch up and contribute when they’re next online.
+Instead of reacting in real-time to debates or topics that are not time-sensitive, organisations should encourage employees to gather and refine their thoughts in writing, allowing those in other time zones to catch up and contribute when they’re next online.

 2. Writing everything down will become the norm